saashqdev/intake/CONTRIBUTING.md

-# Contributing to dFlow
+# Contributing to inTake

-Thank you for considering contributing to dFlow!
+Thank you for considering contributing to inTake!
 We welcome contributions that improve the platform, fix bugs, enhance documentation, or add new features.

 This document will guide you through the contribution process.

 ## 🚀 Project Overview

-dFlow is a self-hosted platform for deploying and managing applications, similar to Vercel, Railway, or Heroku.
+inTake is a self-hosted platform for deploying and managing applications, similar to Vercel, Railway, or Heroku.
 It provides automated deployment workflows, container orchestration, and infrastructure management — all while giving you full control over your data and infrastructure.